TahaKhalefah/BestRepo/README.md

 - singleton to make one object instance in memory when using it that help to improve the memory usage

--MVVM the best design architecture I prefer it that help make my code readable and more organized and we can be testing it easy
+- MVVM the best design architecture I prefer it that help make my code readable and more organized and we can be testing it easy

--Dependency Injection  Using Dagger-Hilt Make my code more readable and Reduced boilerplate and we can testing the app easily
+- Dependency Injection  Using Dagger-Hilt Make my code more readable and Reduced boilerplate and we can testing the app easily

 Other Technology
 ----------------
   Kotlin
   Coroutine
   Pagination
   ViewBinding
   CardView
   Material Design